Chronology

 1977

-Olivia Motch is administrative assistant.
+Olivia Motch starts as administrative assistant.

 March 1977